imranhsayed/react-workshop/README.md

 # React Workshop

-:fire: This is a workshop for learning how to build React Application.
+:fire: This is a workshop for learning how to build React Application

 ******* PLEASE STAR MY REPO TO SUPPORT MY WORK 🙏 ******